microsoft/kubemlops/terraform/modules/common/argo-cd/README.md

 ## TODO:
 - Investigate namespace.
 Verified to work with default namespace: `argocd`.
-- Investigate options for deploying the entire manifest repository as a single argoCD application and its configurations (root, branch, force sync, schedule etc.,)
+- Investigate options for deploying the entire manifest repository as a single argoCD application and its configurations (root, branch, force sync, schedule etc.)